grdashark/Whatsapp-Web-Clipboard-Spammer/README.md

 ENJOY THE TOOL!

 ## INSTALL
-1. Unzip the file
+1. Unzip the folder
-2. Open up a terminal and go to the file location of the unzipped file
+2. Open up a terminal and go to the file location of the unzipped folder
 3. pip3 install -r requirements.txt
 4. python Clipboard_Image_Spammer.py
 5. Voila!